efinfl/Crystal-Collection-Game/README.md

 ## How:
 User my choose from several buttons.
 Each button is assigned a random value.
 User, then clicks each button to achieve sum of "computer value
 ## Determination of win or loss:
-User wins when she achieves sum without going over within the given number of chances.
+User wins when she achieves a sum equal to but not greater than the "computer" value.
+This must be acheived within the allowed attemps.